rmeyerth/slop-site/blog/2023-01-27-release/index.md

 ```
 Please be aware that variables are case-sensitive, so you must use the same case when referencing.
 ### Collection Filters
-Conditional filtering can now be done using a collections indexing section.
-Let's take the following
+Conditional filtering can now be done using the collections indexing section.
+Using the following example,
-example where the context is initialised with a sample company and its employees.
-There is also an array
+the context is initialised with a sample company and employees.
+There is also an array of top earners
-of top earners which we'll reference later:
+which we'll reference later:
 ```java
 private static Company sampleCompany() {
     Company company = new Company();